-- The Berserker: Its Vicious Mode makes it an uncontrollable, rampaging lunatic, which becomes more aggressive as Meicrackmon.
+- The Berserker: Her Vicious Mode makes her an uncontrollable, rampaging lunatic, and she becomes more aggressive as Meicrackmon.

-- Big-Bad Ensemble: While being obviously used as a tool by Yggdrasil, it still isn't following their orders and it's more in direct conflict with the Chosen Children than anyone else.
-From Confession onwards, Meicoomon serves as one of tri.'s main antagonists alongside Yggdrasil and Homeostasis until Ordinemon takes its role.
+- Big Bad Ensemble: While being obviously used as a tool by Yggdrasil, she still isn't following their orders and she's more in direct conflict with the Chosen Children than anyone else.
+From Confession onwards, Meicoomon serves as one of tri.'s main antagonists alongside Yggdrasil and Homeostasis until Ordinemon takes her role.

-- Big Bad Friend: It's Meiko's partner, thus it's definitively emotionally mostly connected to her.
-The Chosen Children and their partners also view Meicoomon as their friend and try to stop and save it.
+- Big Bad Friend: She's Meiko's partner, thus she's definitively emotionally mostly connected to her.
+The Chosen Children and their partners also view Meicoomon as their friend and try to stop and save her.

 - Bling of War: Raguelmon wears golden armor.